Moving Train External Airflow CFD Simulation, ANSYS Fluent Training

 Moving Train Project Description

-In this project, the airflow around a train is investigated and airflow parameters were extracted.
+In this project, the airflow around a train is investigated and airflow parameters were extracted by ANSYS Fluent software.
 Due to the high speed of the train and the speed of airflow, phenomena such as separations or vortexes occur behind the train.
 Therefore, to better analyze the turbulent flow, the standard k-epsilon model with the use of standard wall functions is exploited.

 Moving Train Geometry and Mesh